karekoho/json/README.md

 ```
 or download and extract the zip archive.

-Go to the root of the repository, make sure that you are on banch `master`
+Go to the root of the repository, make sure that you are on branch `master`

 and run commands:
 ```